DaoCloud/DaoCloud-docs/docs/en/docs/kairship/resource/configmap.md

+---
+MTPE: ModetaNiu
+DATE: 2024-07-18
+---

 # Multicloud ConfigMaps

 ConfigMap is an API object used to save non-confidential data into key-value pairs.
 When used, Pods can use it as an environment variable, as a command-line argument, or as a configuration file in a storage volume.

 Multicloud ConfigMaps can decouple multicloud environment configuration information from container images, making it easy to modify the configuration of multicloud applications.

 Two creation methods are currently provided: wizard creation and YAML creation.
-This article takes wizard creation as an example, and follows the steps below.
+This article takes wizard creation as an example.
+You can follow the steps below.

-1. After entering a multicloud instance, in the left navigation bar, click __Resource Management__ -> __Multicloud ConfigMaps__ , and click the __Create Multicloud ConfigMaps__ button in the upper right corner.
+1. After entering a multicloud instance, in the left navigation bar, click __Resource Management__ -> __Multicloud ConfigMaps__ ,
+   and click the __Create Multicloud ConfigMaps__ button in the upper right corner.

     ![Create ConfigMap](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/kairship/images/config01.png)